Kelly-Carstens-EPA/CCTE_Shafer_MEA_dev_pre-processing_projects/README.md

 | Interspike Interval in Network Spikes | mean interspike interval of spikes in a network spike (s) | ns.mean.insis | NHEERL_MEA_dev_per_network_spike_interspike_interval_mean |
 | Standard Deviation of Network Spike Duration | standard deviation of network spike duration | ns.durn.sd | NHEERL_MEA_dev_network_spike_duration_std |

 - Historically, activity was recorded on DIV 2.
 There was usually very little activity in these recordings.
-At some point, it was decided that all DIV 2 parameter values should be set to 0 before calculating the AUC in `burst_parameter_to_AUC.R`.
+At some point, it was decided that all DIV 2 feature values should be set to 0 before calculating the AUC in `burst_parameter_to_AUC.R`.
 Now, even though activity is no longer recorded on DIV 2, we still calculate the area under the curve with the first point at (2, 0) (instead of just starting at DIV 5).

 ### Cytotoxicity data